aminoacid-01/beat-boxd/README.md

 | Album Pages                         | AS A site user I WANT dedicated album pages that display a list of all current reviews SO THAT I can see multiple users' opinions on the album in one place. | Won't Have |
 | Filter Reviews                      | AS A site user I WANT to be able to filter reviews by genre, artist, user, etc. SO THAT I can find specific reviews. | Won't Have |

-[List User Stories If I have time later]

 ### Wireframes:
 When I have time put wireframes for all relevant pages.